Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Pollination affected (correct) Butterflies are important pollinators for many flowering plants.
-A significant decline in their population could lead to reduced pollination success for these plants.
-This could impact fruit and seed production and potentially disrupt plant communities that rely on butterfly pollination.
+Statement 1 is correct: Butterflies are vital pollinators for many flowering plants.
+A decline in their population can lead to reduced pollination success, affecting fruit and seed production.
+This, in turn, can disrupt plant communities that rely on butterflies for pollination, potentially impacting entire ecosystems.

-Fungal infections (incorrect) While some butterfly species might feed on specific fungi, a decline in butterfly populations wouldn't necessarily lead to a drastic increase in fungal infections on cultivated plants.
-Other factors like weather conditions and fungicide use play a more significant role in fungal diseases.
+Statement 2 is incorrect: While some butterfly species may interact with fungi, a decline in butterfly populations is unlikely to cause a drastic increase in fungal infections on cultivated plants.
+Factors like humidity, temperature, plant health, and fungicide use play a far more significant role in the spread of fungal diseases than butterfly populations.

 QUESTION 71